 · Cars and motorcycles that exceed the three-hour parking limit shall be deemed illegally parked and will be either wheel-clamped or towed away and impounded.

-have noticed the new street signs on every street corner, from Apartment Ridge in the south all the way to Gil Puyat in the north.
+Anyone who has walked or driven along Ayala Avenue lately should have noticed the new street signs on every street corner, from Apartment Ridge in the south all the way to Gil Puyat in the north.

 The signs make up a new wayfinding system designed to make finding one’s way in the MCBD easier for both pedestrians and motorists.